 …and other banking services.

-Specialised Bank is restricted to provide investment or pension fund management, public offering of securities and other similar services.
-This disadvantage can be easily dissolved by registering separate Brokerage http://ecovis.lt/fintech/securities-brokers-forex-dealers/ or Investment Management company http://ecovis.lt/investment-funds/.
+Specialised Bank is only restricted to provide investment advice, pension fund management, public offering of securities and other investment management related services.

 Instant access to single European banking market

-Licensed Specialised Bank/Bank provides significant competitive advantage and opens up European financial market at significantly lower incorporation and operational costs.
+Licensed Specialised Bank/Bank gives significant competitive advantage opening up single European financial market at significantly lower incorporation and operational costs.

-Lithuania and primarily its capital Vilnius became a new hub for European banking service centres.
-Favourable regulatory and tax environment, excellent infrastructure, the fastest internet, cheap office space and quality pool of relatively cheap labour force makes Vilnius attractive for large international banking institutions and FinTech start-ups.
+Lithuania and primarily its capital Vilnius is a new hub for European banking and financial services.
+Favourable regulatory and tax environment, excellent infrastructure, the fastest internet, cheap office space and quality pool of relatively cheap labor force makes Vilnius attractive for large international banking institutions and FinTech start-ups.
 Operational costs became vital in today’s financial business.
 New FinTech companies challenging traditional banking institutions and cutting margins.
 This is the main reason why traditional finance institutions and FinTech start-ups discovering Lithuania.
 They need jurisdictions opening large single European market and allowing create safe, efficient and cost effective banking institution ready to face intense competition in EU/EEA banking market.
 Lithuanian “light” banking license of Specialised Bank is exactly what they need.
 It opens all single EU/EEA banking market, including large national markets such as French or German at significantly lower costs.

 The reasons why Lithuania is one of the top banking jurisdictions in EU/EEA:

-- The documents can be submitted in English and amended “on the go” instead of formal writing forth and back.
+- The documents can be submitted in English.

 - Deposits up to the amount of EUR 100 000 insured according to EU Deposit Insurance Scheme.